loremipsumdonec/vscode-elasticdeveloper/README.md

 # Elastic Developer

-This is a vscode extension that I have built to make it easier to work with Elastichsearch queries.
+This is a vscode extension that I have built to make it easier to work with Elasticsearch queries.
 This is also my first vscode extension and I took the opportunity to refresh my memory with some typescript.
 There is probably some undocumented "features".

 ## Features
 - Environment